jackjliew/ai-openscale/getting-started.md

 - Next, set the accuracy threshold.
 Click **Next** to leave it at the default 80%.
 Use the slider to adjust the minimum sample size to 40, then click  **Next**.

-  For purposes of this tutorial, the minimum sample size has been set to 40.
+  **Note**: For purposes of this tutorial, the minimum sample size has been set to 40.
 Normally, a larger sample size is recommended to ensure the sample size is not too small to skew results.
-  {: note}

 - You can review your choices before clicking **Save** to finalize them.